Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Standard Speculative Decoding

 \section{Standard Speculative Decoding}

 Generating the next token via autoregressive decoding requires computing a target forward pass.
 Standard SD methods, like \cref{alg:sd}, tend to utilize this target forward pass to verify multiple candidate tokens at once via a data parallelism technique known as batching, which is supported by modern hardware such as GPUs and TPUs.
-Running \cref{alg:sd} to generate the next target token requires only one target forward pass (\cref{line:batching} of \cref{alg:sd}) although the algorithm could generate between one to $i+1$ new tokens.
-Since computing the target forward pass is often the most expensive operation in the inference pipeline, the ability of SD methods like \cref{alg:sd} to reduce the number of required target forward passes is the key to their efficiency, as was previously shown in \citet{leviathan2023fast, chen2023accelerating, timor2024distributed}.
+Running \cref{alg:sd} to generate the next target token requires only one target forward pass (\cref{line:batching} of \cref{alg:sd}) although the algorithm could generate between one and $i+1$ new tokens.
+Since computing the target forward pass is often the slowest and most expensive operation in the inference pipeline, the ability of SD methods like \cref{alg:sd} to reduce the number of required target forward passes is the key to their efficiency, as was previously shown in \citet{leviathan2023fast, chen2023accelerating, timor2025distributed}.

 \cref{alg:sd} samples draft tokens from the drafter and then decides whether to accept or reject each draft token based on the target model's logits.
 The algorithm is widely used in practice and has been shown to be effective in accelerating the inference of large language models.
-The algorithm is lossless, meaning that it generates the same output as autoregressive decoding, and its expected acceptance rate is at least as high as that of autoregressive decoding.
+The algorithm is lossless, meaning that it outputs tokens that distribute as the output tokens of standard autoregressive decoding.